 The Skippy Filter

-Comparing the two designs you’ll find many similarities.
-Really the main difference is that the Skippy uses no prefilters or pads, just the loose scratch pads, to filter the water.
+Comparing the various designs you’ll find many similarities.
+Really the main difference for the Skippy is that it uses no pre-filters or pads, just the loose scratch pads, to filter the water.

-One key point that you’ll read about concerning these biofilters is that they generally don’t require too much cleaning, in fact as the Skippy information will note, you may not want to clean them at all.
-It’s important to note that both of these designs and really any biofilter will need to be primed with bacteria and this is easy to do.
+One key point that you’ll read about concerning these bio-filters is that they generally don’t require too much cleaning, in fact as the Skippy information will note, you may not want to clean them at all.
+It’s important to note that both of these designs and really any bio-filter will need to be primed with beneficial bacteria and this is easy to do.
 Simply add your favorite blend to the pond water and it will circulate into the filter.
-This may need to be done from time to time to keep bacteria counts up, and it certainly should be done at every spring start up or following a period of downtime where water flow is not going through the filter.
+This may need to be done from time to time to keep bacteria counts up, and it certainly should be done at every spring start-up or following a period of downtime where water flow is not going through the filter.